 Alejandro has a Latin theme tune.

-Duncan has blues/punk rock theme, which was surprisingly played for Tyler a couple times in World Tour.
+Duncan has a rendition of Bad to the Bone, which was surprisingly played for Tyler a couple times in World Tour.

 Played with by Chef Hatchet.
 Though he is actually a competent chef, it's his job to make barely edible slop for the contestants.

 Played with by DJ's Momma.
 She has a seasoning blend that can make any disgusting food palatable; however, when she gets her own cooking show, her food proves to be literally lethal because of how cholesterol-laden it is.

 Lindsay accidentally poisons Trent with ill-prepared fugu blowfish in "Who Can You Trust?".